 On April 27, 2012, the Company acquired 100% of the outstanding common stock of Praml International, Ltd. ("Praml"), a Nevada corporation, for approximately \$19,500 in cash.
 Praml is a leading specialty food service company that has serviced the Las Vegas and Reno markets for over 20 years.
-The Company financed the purchase price with borrowings under its New Credit Facilities (as defined below).
+The Company financed the purchase price with borrowings under its New Credit Facilities.
 During the second quarter of fiscal 2012, the Company expensed \$23 of legal fees in operating expenses related to the acquisition.
-Pro forma financial information with respect to the acquisition of Praml is not required to be included in these financial statements, since the effects of the acquisition are not material to our financial statements.
-We engaged a third party to perform a formal valuation of the intangible assets of Praml.
-As of the date of this report, this valuation has not been completed.
-The financial statements reflect our preliminary estimate of the valuation of the goodwill and intangible assets we acquired in the transaction.
-These assets were valued at fair value using level 3 inputs.
-As the valuation is not complete, there may be adjustments to the goodwill and intangible assets other than goodwill initially recorded by the Company.
+Pro forma financial information with respect to the acquisition of Praml is not required to be included in these financial statements, since the effects of the acquisition are not material to the Company's financial statements.
+The Company has completed a valuation of the tangible and intangible assets of Praml.
+These assets were valued at fair value using Level 3 inputs.
+Other intangible assets consist of customer relationships which will be amortized over 11 years, covenants not to compete, which will be amortized over 6 years, and trademarks, which will be amortized over 1-20 years.
 Goodwill for the Praml acquisition is not deductible for tax purposes.